travis-ci/docs-travis-ci-com/user/notifications.md

           - other@example.com
         on_success: [always|never|change] # default: change
         on_failure: [always|never|change] # default: always

+> Note: Items in brackets are placeholders.
+Brackets should be omitted.

 `always` and `never` mean that you want email notifications to be sent always or never. `change` means that you will get them when the build status changes on the given branch.